-We have ongoing projects that focus on improving the delivery and placement of Sleeping Beauty transposons in mouse and human genomes in order to improve their use as non-viral vectors for human gene therapy.
-We use TALENs and other site-specific nucleases as well as RecA for specific placement of expression cassettes in genomes.
-We also use site-specific nucleases to engineer large animals to be hosts for human tissues.
-We collaborate with academic partners (especially those in the Center for Genome Engineering and the Masonic Cancer Center at UMN) and with two biotech companies that are spinouts from our lab and based in the Twin Cities (Discovery Genomics, Inc. and Recombinetics, Inc.) in order to deliver the greatest impact of our work to society.
+We have ongoing projects that focus on gene therapy and genome editing in animals.
+For gene therapy we are improving the delivery and placement of Sleeping Beauty transposons in mouse and human genomes in order to improve their use as non-viral vectors.
+We use site-specific nucleases for precision genetic engineering (genome editing) to introduce specific sequences into animal genomes.
+We also use site-specific nucleases to engineer large animals to be hosts for human iPSC-derived tissues.
+We collaborate with academic partners (especially those in the Center for Genome Engineering, the UMN Stem Cell Institute, and the Masonic Cancer Center at UMN) as well as with a biotech company that is a spinout from our lab (Recombinetics, Inc.) in order to deliver the greatest impact of our work to society.

 Fong, Y., Hackett, P.B.
 (2017).
 Acceptance and Access to Gene Editing: Science and Our Obligations to Mankind.
 Mol.
 Ther.
 25: 1-2

 FHyland, K.A., et al. (2017).
 Transgene expression in dogs after liver-directed hydrodynamic delivery of Sleeping Beauty transposons using balloon catheters.
 Hum.
 Gene Ther.
 28: 541-550

 FAronovich, E.L., et al. (2017).
 Treatment of a-L-iduronidase deficiency in dogs using the Sleeping Beauty transposon system.
 Hum.
 Gene Ther.
 28: 551-564Hackett, P.B., T.K.
 Starr, and L.C.
 Cooper (2015).
 Risks of insertional mutagenesis by DNA transposons in cancer gene therapy.
 Transl.
 Med.
 Chapter 5, 65-84